0day-ci/linux/Documentation/userspace-api/media/v4l/pixfmt-reserved.rst

 	of tiles, resulting in 32-aligned resolutions for the luminance plane and 16-aligned resolutions for the chrominance plane (with 2x2 subsampling).
+    * .. _V4L2-PIX-FMT-QC08C:

+      - ``V4L2_PIX_FMT_QC08C``
+      - 'QC08C'
+      - Compressed Macro-tile 8-Bit YUV420 format used by Qualcomm platforms.
+	The used compression is lossless and it is used by various multimedia hardware blocks like GPU, display controllers, ISP and video accelerators.
+	It contains four planes for progressive video and eight planes for interlaced video.
+    * .. _V4L2-PIX-FMT-QC10C:

+      - ``V4L2_PIX_FMT_QC10C``
+      - 'QC10C'
+      - Compressed Macro-tile 10-Bit YUV420 format used by Qualcomm platforms.
+	The used compression is lossless and it is used by various multimedia hardware blocks like GPU, display controllers, ISP and video.
+	It contains four planes for progressive video and eight planes for interlaced video.

 .. raw:: latex